 A lot of tourists coming to Montreal decide to take a boat cruise to see the city from a different perspective.
 Here are a few options and my recommendations.

-There are 3 companies that do boat cruises of the St. Lawrence, I’ve detailed them below.
+There are 3 companies that do boat cruises of the St. Lawrence, I’ve detailed them further below.
 All do basically the same trajectory: they depart from the pier in Old Montreal, cruise east past Ile Ste.
 Helene, go under the Jacques Cartier bridge, and continue along towards the Olympic Stadium.
 At that point they circle around and come back.
 Boat cruises last from 45 minutes to 90 minutes (depending on the company) but the route is basically the same.
 Having spoken to a few people and having read many reviews online I would say that most people think the cruises are generally “good”.
 There are very few raving reviews.
 The reason for this is that there is not that much to see once you leave the basin of the Old Port – the highlight of any boat cruise of Montreal is seeing the activity in the port and the skyline of the city.
-Once you’ve gone east of the bridge it actually gets pretty boring and there’s not much to see (unless commercial port facilities turn you on).
+Once you’ve gone east of the bridge it actually gets pretty boring and there’s not much to see (unless you’re a fan of commercial port facilities).

 Above: Views of the Old Port and city skyline from the river.